agentcooper/save-to-roam/README.md

 If you save and see the loading indicator hanging, check if there is a pending permission request in the other Safari window with Roam.

-You will need to do step 4 every time you open Safari.
+⚠️ You will need to do step 4 every time you open Safari (this is a limitation for extensions installed not from the App Store).

 ## How to use